 All facilities will need to conform to the ISO 50001 energy management standard and meet additional performance requirements, including attainment of established energy goals—as specified in the ANSI/MSE 50021 standard.

-Once your facility is ready to apply for SEP certification, you will submit your application to the SEP Administrator [insert link to application, when ready].
+Once your facility is ready to apply for SEP certification, you will submit your application to the SEP Administrator.
 You will also contract with a third-party ANSI-ANAB accredited SEP Verification Body to conduct the SEP conformity audit.
 The SEP Verification Body provides certification of the results.

 SEP offers silver, gold, and platinum levels of certification.
 These are designations based on the level of energy performance improvement attained.
 Applicants may choose between the “Energy Performance Pathway” and the “Mature Energy Pathway” to reach one of these designations.